 There are so many factors by which the transferring speed decreases.
-But you can easily improve the transferring speed of data between USB and your PC.
+But you can quickly improve the transferring speed of data between USB and your PC.
 Follow some steps to improve USB speed.

-Why file transferring speed becomes slow?
+Why does a file transfer speed become slow?

 Must see: How to create write protection pen drive